BEST KOREAN BEAUTY PRODUCTS FOR HORMONAL ACNE

 Tip 6: Find the ingredients your skin loves

 Anyone dealing with breakouts will tell you how important it is to find the ingredients that calm your skin and reduce the lifespan of breakouts.
 Whether it’s anti-inflammatory tea tree, soothing aloe vera or nourishing propolis try some new ingredients to find your skin’s jam.
-Some of our favourites are:
+Click here to find some you might like.

 Tip 7: Don’t touch your face

 Touching your face and picking at pimples are two big no-nos when dealing with acne – not only are you introducing potential new triggers and dirt, you also risk spreading the infection.